Today we have a fun and adorable crab craft for kids. These little paper crabs are so much fun to make and look super cute afterward.

 This cute crab craft is great for elementary school aged children to practice their cutting skills.

 Preschoolers would also have fun with this craft if you help cut the pieces of the crab out before hand.

-This crab craft is made using our crab paper template which you can find in our resource library.
+This crab craft is made using our crab paper template which you can find at the end of this tutorial.

 Add a cute face to your crab, and you'll be all done.
-The best part is that when your crab craft is finished, they stand up by themselves.
+The best part is that when your crab craft is finished, it stands up by itself.

 It's a perfect summer craft for kids.